lujiaxing/image-uploader-for-tinymce-5/README.md

 	imgUpload_UploadTargetUrl: "url to recive upload request",
 	imgUpload_AllowUploadTypes: "image/jpeg,image/png,image/gif for default.",
 	imgUpload_ImageUrlPrefix: "url path attached to the front of returned url path",
-	// specify a uploader for ajax upload.
+	// Specify a uploader for ajax upload.
 If not setted, the built-in ajax uploader will
-	// be used for uploading images
-	// here is an example:
+	// be used.
+Here is an example:
 	imgUpload_Uploader: {
 		upload : function (param) {
 			param.onUploaded(